Outsourcing Technical Debt Retirement Projects

 Do Nothing

-The first alternative is to find ways to accept that the DBA will continue to operate in their current condition, carrying the technical debt that they now bear.
+The first alternative is to find ways to accept that the DBA will continue to operate in their current condition, bearing the technical debt that they now bear.
 This alternative might be acceptable for some assets, including those that are relatively static and which need no further enhancement or extension.
 This category also includes those assets the organization can afford to live without.

 For these reasons, Do Nothing can be a high-risk strategy.